lkujaw/ast/README.md

 Compared to the [official AT&T repository](https://github.com/att/ast),
 this repository features the following improvements and new features:

-- NMAKE support for contemporary releases of Mac OS X, including TBD files and Clang-specific preprocessor features like __has_include_next.
+- NMAKE support for contemporary releases of Mac OS X, including Xcode TBD files, Clang-specific preprocessor features like __has_include_next, and properly ($VERSION.dylib) versioned dynamic libraries.
 - Restored support for classic UNIX systems like UNIXWARE and Solaris.
 - Ada support for NMAKE (GNAT-only at this time).